- As low as $400/Night

 - Approximately 1800 square feet

-Your family will be close to everything when you stay at this centrally-located condo in the newly remodeled and gorgeous Brighton Tower.
+Your family will be close to everything when you stay at this centrally-located condo in the freshly remodeled and gorgeous Brighton Tower.
 This condo has all the amenities for long vacations and relaxation.

-With marvelous ocean vistas from every room of the condo, its simple to savor striking sun rises from the balcony or the living room and kitchen.
+With exceptional ocean vistas from every room of the condo, its simple to savor spectacular sun rises from the balcony or the living room and kitchen.

 2 full bathrooms and an upsized master suite are accompanied by a second bedroom with 2 queen beds.